7 of the Best SUV Family Cars from Swansway Group

 Another new kid on the block is SEAT’s first SUV, the Ateca.
 There’s plenty of choice with the Ateca, which is available with a petrol or diesel engine, two or four-wheel drive, and manual or automatic transmission.
 The SEAT Ateca is a top option for the best family car and boasts great affordability, with the lower range versions of this model starting from a little over £18,000*.

 Equipped with two USB ports and a wireless charger, the SEAT Ateca will never leave you low on battery.
-This can be a life saver on long car rides with the kids who crave their smartphones and tablets in the back.
-There’s plenty of space for its five seats to be occupied comfortably and to manoeuvre car seats in and out of the back.
+This makes the Ateca a popular choice for best SUV amongst the kids in the back who crave their smartphones and tablets.
+For the grown ups, there’s plenty of space for its five seats to be occupied comfortably and to manoeuvre car seats in and out of the back.
 To top it off, it also has a large, spacious boot.
 The SEAT Ateca has been awarded a five-star safety rating by Euro NCAP, helped by safety features such as a 360-degree view parking camera and Park Assist.

 John’s Verdict 10/10